Hiking the Jesus Trail in Israel is a fun thing to do – even if you are not religious at all.

 Day 1 – from Nazareth to Cana

 The views around Nazareth Old City are pretty: narrow alleys with the odd cat walking by, or children playing football; back yards with lemon trees and pouring bouganvillea flowers.
-From the Promenade of Nazareth the view opens up to the rest of the city below.

 What to expect